 1 | You’ll get off the beaten track

 You can find homestays in a lot of Vietnam’s cities and towns, but many homestays are located in remote areas that tourists might not visit otherwise.
 Less tourist traffic means a quieter environment and more of a chance to observe a slice of life.
-In busy areas such as Sapa, homestays are a great excuse to get away from the hustle and bustle and into the smaller villages.

 People often associate ‘getting off the beaten track’ with adventure activities.
 But it can also mean doing nothing at all.
 One of my fondest homestay memories is of lying in a hammock as the sun went down and listening as herds of buffalo were herded back into the village for the night—their bells clanking all the way.
 I’d much rather get woken up in the morning by a rooster’s cries than the rev of a thousands motorbikes.
 But hey, that’s just me!